Signaletic operads

 \subsubsection{Parallel poset operad}

-As observed above, the operators~$\Operations_2$ on bounded $2$-posets defined in \cref{def:messyCitelangisParallelActionPosets} do not verify all messy parallel $2$-citelangis relations.
+As observed above, the operations~$\Operations_2$ on bounded $2$-posets defined in \cref{def:messyCitelangisParallelActionPosets} do not satisfy all messy parallel $2$-citelangis relations.
 However, they satisfy a subset of these relations which in turn defines an operad on posets.
 This operad can be seen as a suboperad of an operad on all bounded $2$-posets defined by the following composition rules, illustrated in \cref{fig:parallelPosetOperad}.